Analytical model for the remote epitaxial potential

 We next model the insertion of an insulating 2D material spacer at distance $z=z_0$ from the substrate, in the absence of screening.
 This is analogous to inserting monolayer hBN, to produce a new minimum at increased distance from the substrate.
 Since the primary out of plane interactions for 2D materials are van der Waals, we model the 2D material with a Lennard-Jones potential

-where we let $\epsilon = 5$ meV and $\sigma = 3.2 \times 2^{-1/6}$ \AA.
-The resulting potential $ \phi_m(z) + \phi_{LJ}(z-z_0)$, in the absence of screening, is shown in the blue curve.
+where we let $\epsilon = 5$ meV, $\sigma = 3.2 \times 2^{-1/6}$ \AA, and $z_0$ is the equilibrium position of the new 2D material spacer.
+The total potential $ \phi_{sub}(z) + \phi_{2D}(z-z_0)$, in the absence of screening, is shown in the blue curve.
 The inert spacer displays a new minimum of $-60$ meV, which is only $3\%$ of the Ga-As bond energy.
 The new equilibrium film-substrate separation of $z=5.7$ \AA\ is within the 5-6 \AA\ separation typically observed by TEM of GaAs/graphene/GaAs \cite{kim2021role}.
 Our insulating spacer calculation is consistent with previous slab DFT calculations that use charge density as a proxy for the remote potential permeation: for (001)-oriented GaAs slabs separated by a 7 \AA\ vacuum gap (no graphene for screening), the computed charge density in the middle of the gap was $\sim 4\%$ of the charge density in the interior of the material \cite{kim2017remote}.

 We now include free carrier screening from metallic graphene.
 This screening is typically ignored by slab DFT calculations that either do not include or try to subtract out the contributions from graphene \cite{kim2017remote, kong2018polarity,dai2022highly}.
 We model the graphene as a homogeneous electron gas with Thomas-Fermi wavenumber $k_{TF}^2 = (3^{1/3}me^2 n^{1/3})/(\epsilon_0 \hbar^2 \pi^{4/3})$ where $n$ is the carrier density, $m_0$ is the electron rest mass, and $\hbar$ is the reduced Planck constant.
 The screened transmission coefficient through graphene is